moustakas/desi-photometry/README.md

   emphasize that the absence of this information doesn't mean the information doesn't exist *somewhere*, just that it wasn't used for targeting.

-> **Note:** In the DESI/EDR, the same object can appear in two different surveys but *with different targeting information*.
+* In fuji, the same object can appear in two different surveys but *with different targeting information*.
 For example, an object may be a *primary* target in one survey but a *secondary* target in another survey.
 Consequently, we recommend considering both `TARGETID` and `SURVEY` when retrieving the targeting information for specific targets (depending on how that information will be used, of course).

 ##### guadalupe